Does your corporation need to file bankruptcy?

 Chapter 11 would be used if the goal is to continue operating the corporation’s business and reorganize the debts by proposing a repayment plan to creditors.
 Creditors get to vote for or against the plan.
 Sometimes less than 100% can be repaid, but there are a lot of complexities to Chapter 11, which is beyond the scope of this article.

 Chapter 7 is a straight liquidation of assets of the corporation.
+It is also known as a “complete bankruptcy.”
 The corporation must (if it has not already) stop doing business when the Chapter 7 case is filed.
 A Trustee is appointed to sell the corporate assets and disburse the proceeds in accordance with statute to creditors.

-So, in short, whether or not a corporation receives a discharge of debts is a big “who cares?” because it simply doesn’t affect anything.
+Whether or not a corporation receives a discharge of debts is a big “who cares?” because it simply doesn’t affect anything.
 If a corporation is going out of business, it simply doesn’t matter whether the debts are discharged or not because the corporation’s creditors will just sue the corporation and recover against whatever assets of the corporation are available and that does not affect the principals of the corporation.